BrikerMan/graph-memory-mcp/README.md

 ### Common Parameters
 - `context` (string): The named database to target (e.g., `work`).
 If not provided, the operation targets the `main` database.

+## Pattern Matching Examples

+The `memory_search_nodes` tool supports wildcard pattern matching for entity names:

+- `*2025*`: Matches any entity with "2025" anywhere in the name (e.g., "work-2025-09-01", "diet-plan-2025")
+- `diet*`: Matches any entity with a name starting with "diet" (e.g., "diet-log", "diet-plan-2025")
+- `work-2025-09-*`: Matches any entity with a name starting with "work-2025-09-" (e.g., "work-2025-09-01", "work-2025-09-02")
+- `*-09-*`: Matches any entity with "-09-" in the name (e.g., any September entries)

+Patterns can be combined with keywords to further filter results.

 ## File Organization Example